leo007er1/MascOS/README.md

 ## Current situation of the project

-The latest version includes FAT12 and the driver works, so to try it out if you want.
+The latest version works fine.
 The "stable" version doesn't have FAT12 and it's there for testing purposes.

 ## Why MascOS